Here are the main requirements for DOT Medical Exam initiatives:

 Several medical conditions could affect a driver's ability to obtain or maintain

-- Cardiovascular Conditions: Conditions such as heart failure, coronary artery disease, and other heart conditions could affect certification.
+- Cardiovascular Conditions: Heart failure, coronary artery disease, and other heart conditions could affect certification.

 - Respiratory Issues: Conditions such as chronic obstructive pulmonary disease (COPD), emphysema, and severe asthma, which may interfere with pulmonary function, are considered.